Donation of Bartolomeu

+Intended both to secure a safe haven for Christians and to protect Sumitada's domains during the chaos of the Sengoku period, the donation gave Nagasaki a unique character, setting it apart from all other Japanese cities.

+Under Jesuit administration (1580–1587), Nagasaki grew into a principal hub for commerce and missionary activity.
+This administration lasted until the territory was reclaimed by Toyotomi Hideyoshi.

+The fusion of Japanese and European cultures became a rare experience in history, especially considering the isolation and resistance to foreign influence often practiced by the Japanese.

 Background

 Nagasaki first appears in the narrative during the Sengoku period in 1569, when Ōtomo Sōrin campaigned against Ryūzōji.
 Ryūzōji secretly sought assistance from the powerful Mōri of Yamaguchi.
-70,000 men under Kikkawa Motoharu and Kobayakawa Takakage were to be sent to Kyūshū but were later threatened and withdrawn.
+70,000 men under Kikkawa Motoharu and Kobayakawa Takakage were to be sent to Kyushu but were later threatened and withdrawn.

 In the spring of 1570, the Portuguese sent a small boat to the bay of Nagasaki, sounding the waters and exploring its geography.
 Seeing that it was a suitable anchorage, they asked permission to establish a port there, but Kirishitan daimyō Ōmura Sumitada (baptized as Dom Bartolomeu) at first refused.
 The Portuguese then asked Arima Shuri Taiyu Yoshisada, Sumitada's elder brother, to intercede on their behalf.
 Yoshisada sent a letter asking Sumitada to grant the favor, and Sumitada finally agreed.

 After the agreement, the Jesuits began to settle Japanese Christians there, making it a permanent place of refuge for baptized refugees and for the yearly Portuguese nau.
 Originally, the Portuguese had used the harbor of Fukuda, but by 1570 it was deemed too exposed to the Sumō Sea.
 From 1571, they shifted to Nagasaki, which, though only a small cluster of fishing hamlets around the fort of Ōmura Sumitada's vassal Nagasaki Jinzaemon Sumikage, it possessed a great natural harbor.
 In March 1571, Sumitada ordered his vassal Tomonaga Tsushima to draw up a plan for the new town.
 The plan divided the settlement into six wards: Shimabara-machi, Ōmura-machi, Bunchi-machi (now part of Hokaura-machi), Hokaura-machi, Hirado-machi, and Yokoseura-machi (now part of Hirado-machi).
 These six wards, known as the Inner Town, were chosen as the port for trade with the foreign ships.